forseti-security/forseti-security/_docs/_latest/setup/manual.md

     gcloud compute --project <YOUR_PROJECT> ssh --zone <YOUR_ZONE> <YOUR_FORSETI_SERVER_NAME>
     ```

-1. Run the following command to become an Ubuntu user:
+1. To become an Ubuntu user, run the following command:

     ```bash
     sudo su ubuntu